johnnymast/redbox-cli/README.md

 ## Howto use it
-Look in the examples folder for basic examples of how to use the code.
+Look in the examples folder for basic examples of how to use the package.

 ## Installation